cancms/Yangcy0126.github.io/content/home/workingPapers.md

 Industrial financialization and systemic risk: Analysis based on the risk transmission mechanism among economic sectors.

-Exploring the production-oriented digital transformation in industrial enterprises
+Exploring the production-oriented digital transformation in industrial enterprises.

-Heterogeneity through motivation: The impact of corporate digital finance on financialization
+Heterogeneity through motivation: The impact of corporate digital finance on financialization.

-Refinancing, withdrawing and optimal loan structure: An equilibrium approach
+Refinancing, withdrawing and optimal loan structure: An equilibrium approach.

-The role of digital government on renewable energy development: theory and evidence
+The role of digital government on renewable energy development: theory and evidence.

-Collateral shocks and corporate risk-taking in China
+Collateral shocks and corporate risk-taking in China.

 Interaction between fintech development and energy transition risks: Towards sustainable governance.